 Art therapy can help you express how you feel and come to terms with traumatic experiences you may have faced.

 Family intervention can help you and your family cope better with your condition.
 It can help you all learn more about your symptoms, improve your communication and help you support each other.

 Antipsychotic medication can help reduce the symptoms of schizophrenia.
-You should work together with your doctor to find the right antipsychotic for you.
-They can cause side effects and you should tell your doctor if they become severe.
+You should work with your doctor to find the right antipsychotic.
+They can cause side effects, and you should tell your doctor if they become severe.
 There may be a different antipsychotic you can try or other medications you can take to help with the side effects.

 You may take antipsychotics for a short time or need to take them long-term.

 Learning to spot the early signs of becoming unwell can prevent you from having a relapse.
 Signs can include losing your appetite, not sleeping well or feeling anxious.
 You may develop mild symptoms such as hearing quiet voices, feeling suspicious, or finding it hard to concentrate.
 Tell someone you trust or your doctor or support worker if you notice any early signs so that you can get help to avoid a relapse.

 When you’re unwell, it may be difficult or impossible to tell people how you’d like to be treated.
 It can help to plan by writing an advance statement to help friends, family, and medical professionals make decisions on your behalf.

 You could also make a crisis card, a small document you can carry in your pocket or wallet explaining what to do and who to contact if you’re unable to communicate.

 Look after your physical health